 What Does it Mean When Cartridges Are Linked or Unlinked?

-When you're using your Cricut cartridges with your Personal Cricut, Cricut Expression, or other Legacy machine that operates without a computer, you won't ever run into a linkage issue.
+When using your Cricut cartridges with your Personal Cricut, Cricut Expression, or other Legacy machines that operate without a computer, you won't ever run into a linkage issue.
 Easy, right?

 However, if you're using a newer Cricut Explore Air machine, which needs a computer to operate, cartridges need to be linked or registered to you as the user.
 What this means is that the cartridge's images get downloaded into your Cricut Design Space so you can use them.
 Cartridges can only be linked once to Cricut Design Space.

 If you originally purchased the cartridges new and you've since upgraded (or are thinking of upgrading your machine), then you can easily link them to your Cricut Design Space account.
 If you've purchased them second-hand or gotten them from a friend, they may have already been linked and therefore cannot be linked again.

 Previously linked cartridges can still be used with the original, older model Cricut machines when they are used as standalone machines (not with a computer or device).
 Just insert the cartridge and use the machine's keypad and LCD screen to access the cartridge content.